helion3/inspire-tree/README.md

 - Angular: [Source](https://github.com/helion3/inspire-tree-angular-demo) - [Demo](http://inspire-tree.com/angular)
 - Angular2: [Source](https://github.com/helion3/inspire-tree-angular2-demo)

-While Inspire Tree provides a super-fast virtual DOM engine for element rendering, there are times when you need your own.
+While Inspire Tree provides a fast virtual DOM engine for element rendering, there are times when you need your own.
 Useful for integrating with existing engines like Angular, React, etc.

 All you need is this core API package, and to listen to the `changes.applied` event.